-Better irrigation system could mean less water used, by getting the water into the ground as effeciently as possible.
+Better irrigation system means an increased flow which means more water for fish.
 This is especially important in regards to keeping the water temperature of McKay cool; less water use will help with that.

 10. Project Budget- Itemize projected costs for each of the following "Expense Categories" that apply to your project.
 A minium of 25% match--cost share--in-kind/cash (column 4) is required.
 See application